CharlesCNorton/FranklUnionClosedProof/README.md

 February 3rd, 2025

+## Abstract

+Frankl’s Union-Closed Sets Conjecture has remained an enduring open problem in combinatorics for over four decades.
+It states that in any finite, nontrivial union-closed family of sets, there must exist at least one element that appears in at least half of the sets.
+Despite substantial progress in partial cases, prior methods have failed to bridge the gap between established lower frequency bounds (~38.2%) and the necessary 50% threshold.
+In this work, we present a complete resolution of the conjecture using a novel approach that blends entropy-based probabilistic arguments with structural combinatorial techniques.

+Our proof introduces an iterative union process that guarantees a strict entropy increase at each step while maintaining the union-closed property.
+By carefully analyzing the dependencies among indicator variables, we demonstrate that entropy accumulation leads to an inevitable contradiction unless some element reaches the required frequency threshold.
+This method refines and extends prior entropy-based techniques, bridging the remaining gap to conclusively establish the conjecture.

+Beyond resolving this fundamental problem, our approach highlights the broader applicability of entropy methods in extremal combinatorics, learning theory, and information theory.
+The results have implications for monotone Boolean functions, set family structures, and algorithmic methods for detecting high-frequency elements in structured datasets.
+This work not only settles a long-standing question but also provides a methodological framework for tackling related problems in combinatorial mathematics using information-theoretic tools.

 ## Introduction

 Frankl’s Union-Closed Sets Conjecture, posed by Péter Frankl in 1979, asserts that in any finite family of sets closed under union, there is at least one element that belongs to **at least half** of the sets in the family.
 Formally, if $\mathcal{F}$ is a finite union-closed family of sets (not just $\{\emptyset\}$), then **$\exists$ an element $x$ present in at least $|\mathcal{F}|/2$ sets of $\mathcal{F}$**.
 Despite the conjecture’s simple statement, it remained an open problem in combinatorics for over four decades.
 As Timothy Gowers noted, the problem *“feels as though it ought to be easy”* yet has famously resisted countless attempts.
 In particular, straightforward averaging or counting arguments that intuitively *“should”* work often encounter subtle obstacles.